TheTreeofGrace/Hands-on-With-PactNET/Readme.md

 There is a lot of code here so lets break down each method.
 For the "Arrange" code block the following methods are used:

-`UponReceiving` -> this is how we are able to distinush between tests.
+- > `UponReceiving`: this is how we are able to distinush between tests.
 So here you would want to put the test title, i.e. what are you testing.
-`Given` -> the text entered here is important later for the provider when setting up states.
+- > `Given`: the text entered here is important later for the provider when setting up states.
 It will allow the provider to know what it needs to run first before running the pact test.
-`WithRequest` -> the method and endpoint we are going to make a request for `WillRespond` -> now we are going to set up the expected response from the provider `WithStatus` -> the expected status code to be returned. e.g. 200, 201, 404, etc.
+- > `WithRequest`: the method and endpoint we are going to make a request for
+- > `WillRespond`: now we are going to set up the expected response from the provider
+- > `WithStatus`: the expected status code to be returned. e.g. 200, 201, 404, etc.
-`WithHeader` -> any headers that we expect to be included in the response
+- > `WithHeader`: any headers that we expect to be included in the response

-`WithJsonBody(_spiritAnimals)` -> this is the body or object we are expecting in the response.
+- > `WithJsonBody(_spiritAnimals)`: this is the body or object we are expecting in the response.
 Notice that `_spirtAnimals` is being passed in here.
 Where we set the pact type mtchers against the object.

 For the "Act/Assert" code block here we will be making the call to the `MockProviderServer` that is running on port `3001`.